auth0/node-jsonwebtoken/README.md

 * `clockTolerance`: number of seconds to tolerate when checking the `nbf` and `exp` claims, to deal with small clock differences among different servers
 * `maxAge`: the maximum allowed age for tokens to still be valid.
 It is expressed in seconds or a string describing a time span [zeit/ms](https://github.com/zeit/ms).
 Eg: `1000`, `"2 days"`, `"10h"`, `"7d"`.
 * `clockTimestamp`: the time in seconds that should be used as the current time for all necessary comparisons.
+* `customAlgorithmFunction`: function which will be used to verify signature if algorithm is custom.

 ```js